 Drink all you can at Museo del Ron Havana Club

 Cuba and rum have a long history together, and there’s no better way to get a taste of that history than at the Museo del Ron Havana Club (Havana Club Rum Museum).
-The museum is run by Club Havana, Cuba’s most well-known brand of rum, and takes you step-by-step through the rum-making process, from harvesting the sugarcane to distilling, fermenting, and blending.
+The museum is run by Club Havana, Cuba’s most well-known rum brand.
+It takes you step-by-step through the rum-making process, from harvesting the sugarcane to distilling, fermenting, and blending.

 Chill at Plaza de Armas, the oldest colonial square in Cuba

 Plaza de Armas (Square of Arms) was built in the 1520s and has witnessed almost 500 years of Cuban history.
 From military exercises conducted by Cuba’s colonial governor to Cuba’s journey to independence, memorialized by a marble statue of Carlos Manuel de Cespedes.
 In modern Cuba, the Colonial soldiers have been replaced with street stalls and vendors selling local goods.